Oil3/Webm-QuickLook-Plug-In/README.md

 ##
 Made in Swift.
 _a mac is a mac and it needs to stay comfortable, but it's still your mac._

+ <h8>Mac and macOS are trademarks of [Apple Inc.](http://www.apple.com/), registered in the U.S. and other countries and regions.</h8>